 - 16 Flying Scot owners privately own 22 Flying Scots

 - 2 development Flying Scots owned by 501(c)3 available for skipper education and development

 - 50+ active sailors participating in our Wednesday Night Sailing program!

 - 2019 Jim Moyle awarded Allen Douglas Trophy, given to a sailor who portrays the best example of sportsmanship at the Midwinters regatta!
 A CLSA member has won this prestigious award three years in a row

 - 2018 Jim Colgrove awarded Allen Douglas Trophy, given to a sailor who portrays the best example of sportsmanship at the Midwinters regatta!

-- 2017 Glow Regatta at Clinton Lake - 29 Flying Scot teams competed!
+- 2017 Glow in the Dark Regatta at Clinton Lake - 29 Flying Scot teams competed!